 Jude Bellingham has recently moved to Real Madrid and could be the next big thing in world football.
 The English teenager possesses all the skills necessary to succeed at the top: he is energetic, can hang onto the ball, and can find openings deep inside the half of the opposition.
 He is, without a doubt, one of the best midfielders in the world right now.

 Kimmich can play as a full-back, a number eight, or a creative 10.
 The 27-year-old German international was transformed into a defensive midfielder from a full-back by Pep Guardiola and he hasn’t looked back.
 He is now the fulcrum of one of the best teams in the world and is charged with winning back possession, starting attacking moves and making those all-important fouls whenever necessary.

 What an immense last 24 months have been for Rodri.
 He was among the best players in the Premier League last season.
 He plays as a single pivot which allows Guardiola to play attack-minded players in his midfield.
 Rodri also packs the ability to score some long-range goals too.
 He also scored the goal in the final of the UEFA Champions League which helped Manchester City in winning their first-ever UCL title.

 1. Kevin De Bruyne

 De Bruyne is arguably the most complete midfielder in the world.
 He is creative, powerful, and skilful and can pass, shoot, dribble, tackle, and cross – all with either foot.
 His vision for passes makes him one of the best footballers in the world.
-Last season, he was directly involved in 23 goals in the Premier League and created 87 chances for his teammates.
-He also averaged 3.59 key passes per 90 mins in the Premier League.
+Last season, he was directly involved in 41 goals in all competitions for Manchester City and helped his team to the treble.